Prenuptial Agreements and Communication

 Approximately 5-10% of marrying couples sign prenuptial agreements in the United States, though this percentage rises significantly for second marriages (20%+) and high-net-worth individuals (American Academy of Matrimonial Lawyers, 2023).
 The practical purpose is not planning for divorce but creating clarity about financial expectations and protecting both parties from uncertainty.

-The practical antidote to prenup anxiety is not avoidance.
-It's early conversation, full transparency, and adequate time - at least 30 days before the wedding, though 3-6 months is preferable.
+The real play is not avoidance.
+It’s early conversation, full transparency, and adequate time - at least 30 days before the wedding, though 3-6 months is preferable.

 Why State Law Variations Matter